 - Link Bait specifically for influencers.
 You’ll then contact the influencers and ask for the link.

-Link Bait content allows you to develop pages on your site with high page authority, which in turn will increase your overall domain authority.
+Link Bait content allows you to develop pages on your site with high page authority, increasing your overall domain authority.

 As you create more Link Bait and promote it to the influencers, your website will increase in domain authority with each new backlink.
 As domain authority increases, all pages on that domain will rank more easily.

-If there is a specific page you want to boost in the search engines, you can add a single keyword-rich anchor text link to that page, from the Link Bait post.
+If a specific page you want to boost in the search engines, you can add a single keyword-rich anchor text link to that page from the Link Bait post.

-Remember, with increased domain authority, comes increased ability to rank all pages on the site.
+Remember, with increased domain authority comes the increased ability to rank all pages on the site.